|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed December 8, 1941

-Built by Lockheed.
+Built by Lockheed Aircraft Corporation (LAC) in Burbank.
+Constructors Number 1870.
+Unknown if this Hudson was assigned a U. S. Army Air Force (USAAF) serial number.
 Disassembled and shipped overseas to Australia as part of Defense Aid consignment.

-On February 6, 1940 assigned to the Royal Australian Air Force (RAAF) as Hudson A16-19.
+On February 6, 1940 delivered to the Royal Australian Air Force (RAAF) as Hudson Mark I serial number A16-19.
 On April 18, 1940 assigned to 1 Squadron.
 Assigned nose number 270 and fuselage code US-B. This Hudson operated from Sembawang Airfield and Kota Bharu Airfield in Maylaya.
 On April 26, 1940 collided with Hudson A16-20, causing damage to the perspex.
 Afterwards, repaired.

 On December 8, 1941 during the early morning hours this Hudsons took off from Kota Bharu Airfield the on a bombing mission against the Japanese landing force off Kota Bharu.
 Over the target, Hudson A16-94 was shot down.
 Returning to base, this Hudsons were refueled and re-armed for another mission.